When you apply for Social Security Disability you are asked to fill out a Function Report. You can find a copy here (SSA-3373).

 I became tired and had to take more breaks than were allowed.

 I was missing too many days at work due to my condition and doctor visits.

-My job required a lot of walking which I can no longer due.
+My job required a lot of walking, which I can no longer do.

 I could not stand on my feet long enough to complete (work tasks).

 I could no longer reach, grab, or handle (things) at work, I often dropped (things).

 Side effects of my medications prevent me from (completing work tasks).

 My vision even with glasses was too poor to see well enough to (complete work tasks).